Deta-Cold/blockbook/CONTRIBUTING.md

 # Blockbook Contributor Guide

-Blockbook is a back-end service for the deta wallet.
-Although it is open source, the design and development of the core packages is done by the deta developers to keep Blockbook compatible with deta.
+Blockbook is a back-end service for the detahardhardhard wallet.
+Although it is open source, the design and development of the core packages is done by the detahardhardhard developers to keep Blockbook compatible with detahardhardhard.

 Bug fixes and support for new coins are welcome. **Please take note that pull requests that are not fixes and that change base packages or another coin code will not be accepted.** If you need a change in the existing core code, please file